-GeoPosition lon,lat according to [WGS1984] and altitude in meters.
-GeoOrientation roll, pitch and yaw angles in degree.
-LocalOffset indoor position in meters LocalOrientation indoor orientation agles for pan, tilt and roll in degree.
+- GeoPosition Ion, lat according to [WGS1984] and altitude in meters. - GeoOrientation roll, pitch and yaw angles in degree. - LocalOffset indoor position in meters - LocalOrientation indoor orientation agles for pan, tilt and roll in degree.

-• Entity Attribute specifying whether the values above define the location of the device, a VideoSource or other entity. • Token Optional attribute referencing the individual entity. • Fixed Attribute signaling that the entity cannot be deleted. • GeoSource Optional external reference that provides the geo location. • AutoGeo The Geo location information is retrieved internally e.g. by a GPS receiver.
+ONVIFTM - 73 - ONVIF Core Spec Ver.
+20.06 • Entity Attribute specifying whether location of the device, a Videos the values above define the Source or other entity. • Token Optional attribute referencing the he individual entity. • Fixed Attribute signaling that the enti ty cannot be deleted.
+GeoSource Optional external reference that t provides the geo location.
+AutoGeo The Geo location information GPS receiver. is retrieved internally e.g. by a